rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 ## Notes

 When copy-on-write is enabled, there is no longer a concept of views when slicing or indexing.
-In this sense indexing behaves as one would expect for builtin Python containers like `lists`, rather than indexing `numpy arrays`.
+In this sense, indexing behaves as one would expect for built-in Python containers like `lists`, rather than indexing `numpy arrays`.
 Modifying a "view" created by cuDF will always trigger a copy and will not modify the original object.